acediaye/Control-System/readme.md

 - Q is like a performance matrix, nxn symmetric positive semidefinite matrix
 - R is like a effort matrix, mxm symmetric positive definite matrix

 Q and R values are weights that penalize the use of the respective states/inputs.
 Values in Q and R need to be positive.
-With high values it tells the system not to use that state a lot (slow resposne) or with low values it tells the system to freely use that state (fast resposne).
+With high values it tells the system to use the least possible change in the state (slow response) or with low values it tells the system to freely use that state (fast response).

 1. State space equations of the model gives A and B